JamFactory

-JamFactory is a not-for-profit arts organisation which includes training facilities, galleries and shops, located in the West End precinct of Adelaide and on the Seppeltsfield Estate in the Barossa Valley, north of Adelaide.
-It is supported by the South Australian Government and private donors.
+JamFactory (formerly spelt Jam Factory) is a not-for-profit arts organisation which includes training facilities, galleries and shops, located in the West End precinct of Adelaide and on the Seppeltsfield Estate in the Barossa Valley, north of Adelaide.
+It is supported by the South Australian Government, University of South Australia, and private donors.
+It was founded in 1973 in an old jam factory in the suburb of St Peters.
+It runs training courses and specialises in high quality craft and design objects, including furniture, jewellery, ceramics, glass, and metal ware.